katiem0/gh-bbc-exporter/README.md

 A GitHub `gh` [CLI](https://cli.github.com/) extension for exporting Bitbucket Cloud repositories into a format compatible with GitHub Enterprise migrations.

+> [!Caution]
+> **Breaking changes have been introduced**:
+>
+> - Bitbucket is deprecating the use of App Passwords [in favor of API Tokens](https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-transitions-to-api-tokens-enhancing-security-with-app-password-deprecation)
+> - `--token` has been updated to `--access-token` with looking for Bitbucket workspace access token env: `BITBUCKET_ACCESS_TOKEN` in preparation with new authentication type `--api-token`

 ## Overview

 This extension helps you migrate repositories from Bitbucket Cloud to GitHub Enterprise Cloud